gaborekweK/gaborekweK/README.md

-# Hi, I am Koketso Gaborekwe
+# Hi, I'm Koketso Gaborekwe

 About me
 - I am a third year Mechatronics Engineering student at the University of Waterloo.